-The immense power of video to reach a widespread audience is no longer debated – it’s a fact.
+The immense power of video to reach a wider audience is no longer debated – it’s a fact.
 Consumers view companies that post video content as more trustworthy than other sites, due to a more positive impression of the company.
 Relevant video content establishes a company as technologically progressive, able to adapt to changing consumer needs, and as possessing an edge over the competition.
+This is why all the best digital marketing agencies you approach today will suggest you make video an integral part of your content marketing strategy.

 Why You Need to Adopt Video Content